 and remove all links created by nvidia-switch during installation.
 If you forget

-to do this, you'll have to do the switch manually, or xorg won't work on next startup.
+to do this, you might have to do the switch manually, since 'nvidia-switch --install'

 Simply remove the dead nvidia symlinks and rename the saved '-xorg' appended files.